NJU-iSE/GPIT/README.md

 ## 🛠️TODO List
 - [ ] Implement batch processing for `run_collection`
 - [ ] use logging tools instead of `print`
+- [ ] support more LLMs (e.g., deepseek), especially using API service
 - [ ] test the System
 - [x] the config file needs to be refined
 - [x] Implement basic tools